Stay on top of Current Trends

 Learnovate Contributor Janet Benson, Researcher and Adult Learning Expert

 In the conversation around the future of work we neglect to look at the wraparound supports needed to promote persistence and completion of education and training programmes including counselling, mental health services and financial support.
-Michelle focus on the “future of workers” rather than the future of work.
+Michelle focuses on the “future of workers” rather than the future of work.

 Learnovate Contributor Richard Harte, UX/UI Specialist